-The Company's Board and its shareholders need comprehensive disclosure to be able to fully evaluate the political use of corporate assets.
+The Company's board and shareholders need comprehensive disclosure to be able to evaluate the political use of corporate assets.
+We urge your support for this critical governance reform.

 The Company will provide to stockholders the names and addresses of the proponents and the number of shares of Emerson stock held by them promptly upon receiving an oral or written request therefor.